vvchung/HuatuoGPT-II_Suicide_Prevention_Gatekeeper/README.md

 This is not just a chatbot; it's our gentle compensation for a systemic regret.

 We proved that even if schools lack the budget to hire night-shift counselors and nurses, we can still use technology to hold the line.
-The HuatuoGPT-II paper demonstrated the possibility of medical LLMs, and we used **Gemini 3 Pro** to turn that possibility into a 24-hour guardian in every student's pocket.
+The HuatuoGPT-II paper demonstrated the possibility of medical LLMs, and we used **Gemini 3 Pro** to turn that possibility into a 24-hour guardian in every student's pocket—whether they are from Taipei, Tokyo, or Texas.

 **Technology is the campfire around which we gather in the dark.**